 The times we have just been through, and that we are in part still going through, have been challenging for many people both professionally and in their private lives.
 It is impressive how the Pricer team has demonstrated loyalty, flexibility, and decisiveness to find new solutions and paths forward with the goal of strengthening our offer and customer relationships.
 We view order intake and the high demand for our solutions as a sign that we are on the right path.
 We will continue to prepare Pricer for strong organic growth, in the form of both staff reinforcements and other investments intended to strengthen our position in the market.

 President and CEO

 Every care has been taken in the translation of this document.
 In the event of discrepancies, the Swedish original will supersede the English translation.

 This information is information that Pricer AB (publ) is obliged to make public pursuant to the EU Market Abuse Regulation and the Securities Market Act.
-The information was submitted for publication, through the agency by the contact persons set out below, on July 18, 2019 at 13:00 CET.
+The information was submitted through the agency of the contact person mentioned below for publication on July 21, 2020, at 8:30 AM CET.